NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 :::

 Additionally, you need to specify a password for this user.
-For the purpose of demonstration only, we use specify an insecure, plain text password by adding the `initialPassword` option to the user configuration:[^password]
+For the purpose of demonstration only, you specify an insecure, plain text password by adding the `initialPassword` option to the user configuration:[^password]

 [^password]: Warning: Do not use plain text passwords outside of this example unless you know what you are doing.
 See [`initialHashedPassword`] or [`ssh.authorizedKeys`] for more secure alternatives.